 - Select the cell which contains the formula you wish to copy

-- Place your cursor over the bottom right corner of the cell where the small square is displayed
+- Place your cursor over the bottom right corner of the cell where the small square is displayed.
+This is where you will need some precise positioning of the mouse so that you do not accidentally select a different action such as moving the content

 - Ensure your mouse cursor turns into a black cross